waoup/lightning-hydra-template/README.md

 **Why you shouldn't use it:**

-- Doesn't go well with building multi-step processing systems and pipelines that depend on each other.
+- The template configuration setup doesn't go well with building multi-step processing systems and pipelines that depend on each other.
-- It wasn't built with experimental design im mind -
+- It wasn't built with experimental design im mind - it's great if you want to simply benchmark a bunch of models, but if you want to
 - Not fitted to be a production/deployment environment.
 - Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).

-### Main Technologies
+## Main Technologies

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.